mahdieh-sah/msc_thesis/README.md

 I initially was modleling my photosynthesis under warming project using R, which turned out to be not usefull.
 I had to switch to python and start from scratch learning by myself here is the fruition of that!
+The model is NOT complete and gets updated constantly as I am still working on it.